Marketing, SEO/PPC07.25.18

 We like to think that there are phases to SEO.

-Phase 1 is an often overlooked but critical component of SEO: technical SEO.
+Phase 1 is an often overlooked but critical component of SEO strategies: technical SEO.
 This is not on-page or off-page, but almost “in-page”, including a lot of sitemaps, source code, crawling, indexing, mobile load times, and more.
 The purpose of this phase is to make sure that Google can find your pages, crawl them, render them quickly, and render them as a mobile device would.
 Other things like site architecture and scripts can also be meaningful in this phase of technical SEO.

 Technical SEO would also include simple, on-page SEO best practices, like updating your header tags, page titles, and page body text to include the keywords you want to rank for.